Web design trend in Dubai for 2017

 For those interested in implementing parallax, we’d recommend checking out Parallax.js, a handy jQuery plugin for quickly creating impressive parallax effects.

-Today, companies finding more innovative solutions for delivering their content to users, with content being created mush faster than you would anticipate.
+Today, companies finding more innovative solutions for delivering their content to users, with content being created much faster than you would anticipate.
 It is expected that intelligent use of parallax effects and scroll can be seen more commonly.

 Within their builds.
 Some high profile companies are starting to implement Parallax.
 Some are more using it more subtly than others, but the trend is catching up fast in 2016.
 To suit their content and purposes, brands and designers across the globe tinker with it.

-From hundreds of ongoing trends in any creativity industry, as seen in Dubai.
+From hundreds of ongoing trends in any creative industry, as seen in Dubai.
 It’s hard to pinpoint every single one time, but that some of the core ones to be focusing on in 2017 and beyond.

 We, at Royex, continuously change and follow the design trend which is a must for us.
 Our RnD team consistently work out to find out the best solution for our client so that they can thrive in the ever ending world of changes.